 The technical implementation is surprisingly elegant.
 Users simply download Mixed Reality Link on their Windows PC, then look at their keyboard through the Quest headset and select "pair."
 Within seconds, they're interacting with their full desktop environment in virtual space.
 Meta notes you can either immerse completely in the virtual workspace or use passthrough mode to maintain awareness of your physical surroundings.

 What makes this launch particularly significant is the timing.
 Microsoft first introduced the feature in preview last December, giving the company months to refine the experience based on user feedback.
-The feature has been with Meta's Horizon OS v81 update over recent weeks, but today marks full general availability.
+The feature has been rolling out gradually with Meta's Horizon OS v81 update over recent weeks, but today marks full general availability.